taarifa/Taarifa_Web/README.markdown

 * PHP version 5.2.3 or greater
 * MySQL version 5.0 or greater
 * An HTTP Server.
-Kohana, which Ushahidi is built on, is known to work with the following web servers:
+Ushahidi uses the Kohana web framework, which Taarifa is built on.
+Kohana is known to work with the following web servers:
     - Apache 1.3+
     - Apache2.0+
     - lighttpd